-There is hereby established a Tribal Gaming Commission which shall be called the Pawnee Nation Gaming Commission (Commission).
-The Commission may consist up to five Commissioners appointed by majority vote of the Pawnee Business Council.
+There is hereby established a Tribal Gaming Commission which shall be called the Pawnee Nation Gaming Commission.
+The Commission may consist of up to five members appointed by majority vote of the Pawnee Business Council.
 Provided that no Commissioner shall be:

-- (a) Younger than 25 years of age at the time of appointment; - (b) A current member of the Pawnee Business Council.
+- a) Younger than 25 years of age at the time of appointment; - b) An employee of the Pawnee Gaming Commission staff; - c) A current member of the Pawnee Business Council.